Anas Sarwar: In the Scottish Parliament

 The leader of the Scottish Conservatives, Douglas Ross, proposed a coalition of parties supporting Scotland remaining in the United Kingdom, which Sarwar rejected.
 Sarwar called the United Kingdom "fundamentally broken", and said that there should be more devolution of power from Westminster to Holyrood, and from Holyrood to communities.
 He also confirmed Scottish Labour's opposition to renewing the Trident nuclear programme.

 As the leader of Scottish Labour in the run-up to the 2021 Scottish Parliament election, Sarwar pledged to reduce poverty and inequality in Scotland as part of his policy solutions to the aftermath of COVID-19 crisis.
 In the run-up to the election, the Labour Party removed Hollie Cameron, a Labour candidate who said in an interview that Labour would support a second referendum on Scottish independence depending on timing, contrary to the party's policy.
 Sarwar was criticised for the decision by figures on the left of the Labour Party.

 In March 2022, Sarwar announced a policy of providing free residential care and free home care, alongside increasing care workers' wages to a minimum of £15 an hour.
 Sarwar supports replacing the House of Lords with an elected senate that would represent nations and regions.
 In November 2022, Declassified UK said that Sarwar was a member of the lobbying group British-American Project.
 In the same month, in an interview with The Times, he talked about the need for growth in order to deliver policies that improve equality and reduce poverty.

-During the Israel-Hamas war, Sarwar called for an immediate ceasefire, a policy at odds with that of UK-wide Labour leader Keir Starmer.
+During the Gaza war, Sarwar called for an immediate ceasefire, a policy at odds with that of UK-wide Labour leader Keir Starmer.

 2021 Scottish Parliament election

-Sarwar himself ran as both a list candidate and as constituency candidate for Glasgow Southside, which the first minister Nicola Sturgeon represented.
+Sarwar himself stood as both a list candidate and as constituency candidate for Glasgow Southside, which the First Minister, Nicola Sturgeon, represented.
 The election saw the worst result for Scottish Labour since devolution, with two fewer Labour MSPs returned than at the previous election.
-Although he was defeated by the incumbent first minister Nicola Sturgeon in Glasgow Southside, he was re-elected as a list MSP.
-Sarwar ran as a Scottish Labour and Co-operative candidate for the first time in this election.
+Although he was defeated by the incumbent First Minister, Nicola Sturgeon, in Glasgow Southside, he was re-elected as a list MSP.
+Sarwar stood as a Scottish Labour and Co-operative candidate for the first time in this election.

 Following the election, Scottish Labour became the third largest party in the Scottish Parliament, behind the Scottish National Party who formed the government, and the Scottish Conservatives who became the second largest party in parliament.
 In the 2021 election, Scottish Labour won 22 out of 129 seats.